bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

-allows a user to convert BNT that was sent from another blockchain into any other token on the BancorNetwork without specifying the amount of BNT to be converted, but rather by providing the xTransferId which allows us to get the amount from BancorX.
+allows a user to convert BNT that was sent from another blockchain into any other token on the BancorNetwork without specifying the amount of BNT to be converted, but rather by providing the xTransferId which allows us to get the amount from BancorX. note that prior version 16, you should use 'completeXConversion' instead

 ## Parameters: